-The any-frequency feature allows users to re-program the device output to a new frequency between 340.000001 MHz to 725 MHz and optimize output driver according to the given new frequency after power-up through the I2C or SPI interface.
-Device output frequency is defined by a combination of Frac-N PLL feedback divider (N), forward divider (M) and driver divider (D).
+The any-frequency feature allows users to re-program the device output to a new frequency between 1 MHz to 340 MHz and optimize output driver according to the given new frequency after power-up through the I2C or SPI interface.
+Device output frequency is defined by a combination of Frac-N PLL feedback divider (N) and forward divider (M).